AryanLavate/Python-mindreader-game/README.md

 # Python-mindreader-game
-A simple Python game built using Python
+A simple Python game built using Python.
 It can guess the number that in your mind